What Is Enneagram? A Beginner's Guide to the Popular Personality Test

-I never met a personality test I didn't like, so I was surprised I had never heard of the Enneagram.
-But once I did, earlier this year, it seemed to be everywhere.
+After almost a year of staying home, you probably know your housemate(s) very well.
+(You're probably even craving some alone time.)
+But how well do you know yourself?
+Understanding your personality can improve your relationships with others and help you appreciate your strengths and acknowledge your weaknesses.
+I've never met a personality test I didn't like, so I was surprised last year when I learned about the new-to-me Enneagram.
+And of course, once I learned about it, it seemed to be everywhere.
 A former coworker swore by it.
 People were getting daily Enneagram emails.
-And my mother-in-law studied it in the '90s with Helen Palmer, the best-selling author of The Enneagram and The Enneagram in Love and Work.
+My mother-in-law even studied it in the '90s with Helen Palmer, the best-selling author of The Enneagram ($14, Amazon) and The Enneagram in Love and Work ($14, Amazon).
 So what exactly is the Enneagram?
 And what do its results mean?
 I started my research where many people begin: online, with the Riso-Hudson Enneagram Type Indicator (RHETI).

 What is Enneagram?